ArthurZey/arthurzey.github.io/_pages/stubs/prime-directive.md

 [TO DO] Other points:
 * how I feel nowadays
-* my history with activism; being mindful of a false dichotomy
+* my history with activism; being mindful of a false dichotomy between _telling people how it is_ and _complete withdrawal_
 * what I'd do with omnipotent powers
 * connection to a benevolent god, the Ancients
 * people have to take their own journeys, and it's not even my job to show them a map